 “How could you not learn from a list of guys like that who had paved the way for so many wrestlers?
 They were phenomenal” said Smothers.
 “They don’t make guys like that anymore.
 I was lucky enough to get into the ring and have a chance to learn from the likes of those guys.”

-Not only has he wrestled with some of the very best that have ever stepped into the ring, he has wrestled in some of the top promotions in the United States as well.
+Not only has he wrestled with some of the very best that has ever stepped into the ring, but he has also wrestled in some of the top promotions in the United States as well.
 Some of the ones that might be more recognized by many who are familiar with the sport have been USWA, Mid South, Memphis, Florida Championship Wrestling, Continental, Smokey Mountain, WCW, ECW, and WWF.
-Smothers has held numerous amount of titles in both singles and tag team competition in almost every place he has wrestled.
+Smothers has held numerous amount of titles in both singles and tag team competitions in almost every place he has wrestled.

 “I can’t tell you what my favorite promotion was.
 I liked them all,” said Smothers.
 “I had a blast at every single one of them.”